Lower Body Strength Training for Swimming

 Holding onto the handles or sides of the seat, straighten out your legs as far as possible.
 The goal is to get your legs completely extended (see midpoint).
 Slowly lower your legs back down to a point just before the weight stack comes to a rest, then repeat until your set is complete.

-CAUTION: If your knees hurt at all during this exercise, skip it and use another exercise.
+Caution: If your knees hurt at all during this exercise, skip it.Section divider

 Cable Hip Extension

 The cable hip extension allows you to work through the same range of motion that the hip uses during swimming.
 You can alter the range of motion you use here to fit you best.

 Attach the ankle strap of a low-pulley machine to one leg.
 Stand facing the machine and hold on to it with both hands.
 Step back until your arms are straight and there is just a little pull on the cable.
 Put all your weight on your support leg and keep your body as upright as possible (see start).